Yacine-Di/Front-End-Fisheye.github.io/README.md

 ## Description

-FishEye is a website to check freelance photo.
+FishEye is a plateform for freelance photographers.
 Front-End project about accessibility.

 ## Stack

 - HTML
 - CSS
 - JS Vanilla

 ## Check it

 [Fisheye](https://yacine-di.github.io/Front-End-Fisheye.github.io/)

 ## Installation

 Just clone the project and run it on LiveServer